LorenzoCattarino/DENV_risk_maps/README.md

 # Dengue maps
 Global mapping of dengue transmission intensity

 This repository contains the data and code to make global predictions of dengue (DENV) transmission intensity (both R0 and Force of Infection) based on the environmental suitability of DENV transmission.
-R0 predictions are used to quantify the global impact of two main DENV control strategies, namely release of Wolbachia-infected mosquitos and childhood vaccination with the Sanofi Pasteur dengue vaccine.
 Predictions are made using:

 - a global dataset of FoI estimates (level 1 administrative unit)
 - a dataset of bioclimatic, demographic and socioeconomic variables driving suitability of DENV tramsmission (1 km resolution)
 - a Random Forest model

+R0 predictions are then used to quantify the global impact of two main DENV control strategies, namely release of Wolbachia-infected mosquitos and childhood vaccination with the Sanofi Pasteur dengue vaccine.

 ## FoI dataset
 381 estimates of FoI (i.e. the per capita rate at which susceptible individuals acquire infections) were sourced from age-stratified seroprevalence and case notification data carried out in a variety of settings globally.